 6.2 The Company will be responsible for the Candidates PAYE, PRSI and USC contributions and accounting to the relevant authorities for such deductions.
 Full details and breakdown of all remuneration and deductions will be on the Booking Form and will be confirmed on the issuing of payslip after payroll is processed.

 6.3 The Company shall also ensure that the Candidates receive their entitlements and shall be fully complaint with and discharge its obligations under the Organisation of Working Time Act 1997.

-6.4 If an Assignment is cancelled upon arrival of the Candidate for the Assignment without prior notice, the Company will charge the Client as if the Candidate had completed the Assignment and pay the Candidate accordingly.
+6.4 If an Assignment is cancelled upon arrival of the Candidate for the Assignment without prior notice, the Company will pay the Candidate accordingly.

 6.5 The Company does not operate a sick pay scheme and there is no entitlement to be paid if a Candidate is unable to undertake an Assignment due to illness.

 6.6 If the assignment is cancelled with less 48 notice by the client, the candidate will still be paid for 4 hours work